ra559/cis106/_week_report/wr7.md

 ## What are you going to include in your notes
 * How to use each of the wildcards.
 Include 2 - 3 examples.
 You can use any command.
 * How to use Brace Expansion to create entire directory structures.
-Include at least 2 examples
+Include at least 2 examples+

+### When you finish, do the usual:
+1. Convert `notes7.md` to pdf
+2. Push everything to GitHub:
+3. In blackboard submit:
+   1. URL to `notes7.md` in GitHub
+   2. The pdf file `notes7.pdf`

 ## What will you submit for week report 7
 1. Include a screenshot of your discussion board post